On Iterated Lorenz Curves with Applications: The Multivariate Case: Conclusion

-In this section, we prove validity of several inequalities between the marginals of the distributions participating in the \textit{Fr\'{e} chet-Hoeffding bounds} of $L_{F}(x_{1},x_{2})$ when it is viewed as a distribution function.
-Although we will make referrals to definitions and results from stochastic orders theory based on standard references such as \cite{[25]}, \cite{[27]}, \cite{[28]}, \cite{[5]}, and \cite{[24]}, the appendix is largely self-contained.
+We start with the proof of several inequalities between the marginals of the distributions participating in the \textit{Fr\'{e}chet-Hoeffding bounds} of $ L_{F}(x_{1},x_{2})$ when it is viewed as a distribution function.
+Although we will make referrals to definitions and results from stochastic orders theory based on standard references such as \cite{[27]}, \cite{[28]}, \cite {[25]}, \cite{[5]}, and \cite{[24]}, the appendix is largely self-contained.

-Let's consider the two copulas $C_{1}$ and $C_{2},$ subject to concordance order $\leq _{c}$ (or Fr\'{e}chet-Hoeffding order, see for details \cite[Definition 2.8.1]{[25]} or with a nuance \cite[Definition 3.8.5]{[28]}).
-Concretely, we will impose the relation $C_{1}\leq _{c}$ $C_{2}$ if and only if $W\leq $ $C_{1}\leq C_{2}\leq M$ holds, where again we use the standard definitions, thus by $W$ and $M,$we denote the countermonotonic and the comonotonic copulas respectively.
-Now consider two distribution functions $ F_{C_{1}}(x_{1},x_{2})$ and $F_{C_{2}}(x_{1},x_{2})$ having the introduced copulas $C_{1}$ and $C_{2}$.
-From (\ref{1}), for the integrals forming the distribution functions and their marginals, for $i=1,2$ we have the representations:
+Let's consider the two copulas $C_{1}$ and $C_{2},$ subject to \textit{ concordance order} $\leq _{c}$ (or \textit{Fr\'{e}chet-Hoeffding order}, see for details \cite[Definition 2.8.1]{[25]} or with a nuance \cite[Definition 3.8.5]{[28]}).
+Concretely, we will impose the relation $C_{1}\leq _{c}$ $ C_{2}$ if and only if $W\leq $ $C_{1}\leq C_{2}\leq M$ holds, where again we use the standard definitions, thus by $W$ and $M$, we denote the countermonotonic and the comonotonic copulas respectively.
+Now consider the distribution functions $F_{C_{1}}(x_{1},x_{2})$ and $F_{C_{2}}(x_{1},x_{2})$ induced by the copulas $C_{1}$ and $C_{2}$.
+From (\ref{1}), for the integrals forming the distribution functions and their marginals, for $i=1,2$ , we have the representations